Wangmoaza/kiwonjob/README.md

 * fixed node_df to include all nodes (leaf nodes too). saved in file breast_cancer_all_nodes_df
 * fixed pairwise distance calculation

+#### 2017-08-03

+* one-sample t-test on path existance ratio of randomly chosen nodes corresponding to each cluster.
+All significantly different.
+Saved in the file rand_path_exist_ttest_result.txt.

 #### TODO